Scream of Fear title screen, edited by Royale with Tees

 What We Love

-Penny in a wheelchair from Scream of Fear
+Penny in wheelchair

 Most importantly, the performances were strong.
 The movie rested on the shoulders of actress Susan Strasberg, daughter of legendary Actor’s Studio founder and Michael Corleone nemesis, Lee Strasberg.
 Her fear, desperation, and fragility are fully present in every scene.
 Ann Todd plays a seemingly caring stepmother – who, in the back of our minds at least – might just be hiding something.
 The same could be said of the slithery Ronald Lewis or Hammer veteran Sir Christopher Lee (Star Wars, Lord of the Rings).